sedLukas/nomady/README.md

 ## What do you dislike about your solution?

-- I got stacked with a few problems and only tried to hack it rather than redo the hole part.
+- I got stucked with a few problems and only tried to hack it rather than redo the hole part.
 (I could not get rid of borders in resultList)
 - I was afraid of the time slot, so I decided to clean up as much as possible rather than start from blank project again.

 ## If you had more time, what would you have been improving?